• Skip to primary navigation

 Pat or roll dough out, cut into pieces and fry!

-• Add more scone dough pieces to the frying oil to fill the pan without over crowding.
+• Add more scone dough pieces to the frying oil to fill the pan without overcrowding.

 • Use tongs to turn the scones over once the bottoms are golden brown.